 The Training Completion form must be submitted within 30 days of finishing training.

 Providing payment information

 The Government of Alberta's preferred method of payment is Electronic Funds Transfer (EFT).
 It is a faster and more secure way to ensure your company is reimbursed without error.
-If you wish to receive payment by way of an EFT, you must upload the Request for EFT – Direct Deposit form (PDF, 76 KB) along with a void cheque into Canada-Alberta Job Grant Portal when submitting your Training Completion form.
+If you wish to receive payment by way of an EFT, you must upload the Application for Electronic Payment along with a void cheque or a bank stamp and signature from the bank on the form into the Canada-Alberta Job Grant Portal when submitting your Training Completion form.

 Canada-Alberta Job Grant Portal gives employers access to apply for the Canada-Alberta Job Grant (CAJG) Program.
-Employers must:
+Employers will use the portal to:

 - submit application and training completion forms

 - view application status